measuredsearch/solr-fabric/README.md

 solr-fabric
 ===========

-Fabric scripts for installing SolrCloud
+Fabric scripts for installing SolrCloud on top of Tomcat

 See [Solr Fabric Guide](./solr-fabric-guide.md)